-Social support has been found to improve physical and psychological health (24,31), alongside acting as a buffer to stress (32).
-Two key models underpin these outcomes: (1) the direct-effects (also called main effects) hypothesis which proposes that social support is beneficial all the time regardless of whether the supported person is experiencing stress or not; and (2) the buffering-effect hypothesis, which proposes social support having more of an influence on the factors related to a stressful situation (28).
-Researchers have shown that individuals with low levels of social support have higher mortality rates, in particular from cardiovascular disease (33), while high levels of social support have been linked with lower mortality rates from cancer (34), HIV (35), increased psychological well-being in the workplace (26), and greater life satisfaction (36).
+Social support has been found to improve physical and psychological health [24,31], alongside acting as a buffer to stress [32].
+Two key models underpin these outcomes: (1) the direct-effects (also called main effects) hypothesis which proposes that social support is beneficial all the time regardless of whether the supported person is experiencing stress or not; and (2) the buffering-effect hypothesis, which proposes social support having more of an influence on the factors related to a stressful situation [28].
+Researchers have shown that individuals with low levels of social support have higher mortality rates, in particular from cardiovascular disease [33], while high levels of social support have been linked with lower mortality rates from cancer [34], HIV [35], increased psychological well-being in the workplace [26], and greater life satisfaction [36].
 Nevertheless, these results have been seen to differ for both perceived and received support.
-For instance, perceived support is consistently associated with positive health outcomes (24,37,38), while, received support has often shown inconsistent effects on health, and even negative outcomes have been found (24).
+For instance, perceived support is consistently associated with positive health outcomes [24,37,38], while, received support has often shown inconsistent effects on health, and even negative outcomes have been found [24].

 Social support is also thought to intervene in the stress process by affecting secondary appraisal (i.e., the person’s ability to cope with a stressor).
-For example, adequate support may lessen the impact the stress appraisal has, by providing a solution to the problem, or, by reducing the perceived importance of it (32).
-Social support can also act as a useful resource and is apparent in various forms such as emotional support (i.e., empathy and acceptance), instrumental/tangible support, (i.e., provision of material aid) or appraisal/informational support (i.e., provision of information that leads to alternative assessments of the stressor itself or one’s ability to cope with it) (26,32).
-A study among police officers found that that the social support between co-workers significantly buffered the relationship between work-related events and distress (39).
-Social support then is likely to increase individuals’ perceptions of being able to deal successfully with stressors as they can draw upon and utilise collective actions (40).
+For example, adequate support may lessen the impact the stress appraisal has, by providing a solution to the problem, or, by reducing the perceived importance of it [32].
+Social support can also act as a useful resource and is apparent in various forms such as emotional support (i.e., empathy and acceptance), instrumental/tangible support, (i.e., provision of material aid) or appraisal/informational support (i.e., provision of information that leads to alternative assessments of the stressor itself or one’s ability to cope with it) [26,32].
+A study among police officers found that that the social support between co-workers significantly buffered the relationship between work-related events and distress [39].
+Social support then is likely to increase individuals’ perceptions of being able to deal successfully with stressors as they can draw upon and utilise collective actions [40].
 For example, talking to a co-worker about a stressful situation can act as a problem-focused coping strategy drawing upon the various forms of support.
-In another study, Dixon et al. (41) explored the relationships between challenge and threat cognitive appraisals and coaching behaviors in football coaches and found that coaches with a tendency to appraise a stressor as a challenge are more likely to offer social support to their athletes.
+In another study, Dixon et al. [41] explored the relationships between challenge and threat cognitive appraisals and coaching behaviors in football coaches and found that coaches with a tendency to appraise a stressor as a challenge are more likely to offer social support to their athletes.
 This suggests a reciprocal relationship between challenge and threat appraisals and social support, meaning those who display a challenged state perhaps have more capacity to offer support to others because they can cope with the demands of the situation.